jayzheng98/Syslog-Graph/README.md

 **2.** Generally, the only relation that we can intuitively perceive from logs is their "time" attribute.
 To be more specific, all logs were generated and recorded **chronologically**.
 In other words, there is already a "line" that strings the logs together.
 However, the time attribute is necessary but not sufficient

-**3.** Inspired by the [SysmonTools](https://github.com/nshalabi/SysmonTools), we got to known that there is a field called `ProcessGUID` that could help gather logs which belong to the same process together.
+**3.** Inspired by the [SysmonTools](https://github.com/nshalabi/SysmonTools), we got to known that there is a field called `ProcessGUID` that could help gather logs which belong to the same process together

 <div align="center"> <img alt="2" src="https://camo.githubusercontent.com/8a28df54b4bc74d12fe95af2b521cd0bf47f45ff425eae51b23fc7f57c005f55/68747470733a2f2f6e6f736563757265636f64652e636f6d2f77702d636f6e74656e742f75706c6f6164732f323031382f30372f312e706e67" width="800px"></div><br>

 **4.** For better understanding, we specifically created a file to store the "process".
 Since each process has a unique `ProcessGUID`, we first obtain all `ProcessGUID` from `syslog.csv` and drop the duplicated ones, then number them start from 1 and write them into another csv file.
 By doing so, the connection between "syslog" and "process" is simplified as well.
 We only need to connect the first log to the corresponding process instead of connecting all logs to their process

 **5.** At first, we thought the `Time` and `ProcessGUID` are already enough for us to correlate all logs together.
 Nevertheless, the situation was more complex than we thought.
 After browsing our dataset, we found that not all logs have such field.
 Does that mean there are plenty of logs that do not belong to any process?
-Yes, but do not think that you can simply put them aside as **dissociative** ones.
+Yes, but do not think that you can simply put them aside as **dissociative** ones

 ## Further Development
 **1.** Let me give a quick summary of the above: